 Farhad R. Alavi is a Washington, DC-based attorney and partner at Akrivis Law Group, PLLC, a boutique law firm in Washington and New York advising clients around the world on corporate, trade regulatory law (e.g., OFAC sanctions, export controls, anti-corruption, anti-money laundering, and customs) as well as trade-related criminal defense.
-He is also an Adjunct Professor of Law at Georgetown University Law Center (GULC).
+He has also been an Adjunct Professor of Law at Georgetown University Law Center (GULC).

 Mr. Alavi has worked as an attorney in a number of major international law firms in Washington, and in one he was based in that firm’s Washington and Abu Dhabi offices.
 He has also written and spoken extensively around the world on matters related to international business transactions, U.S. sanctions laws, and Sharia Finance.